Privacy Policy

 Like any web service, our hosting provider and CDN process standard request metadata (IP address, user agent, request path, timestamp) to keep the service running, prevent abuse, and respond to security incidents.
 These logs are retained for a short, rolling window and are not used to build user profiles.

-All watermark-removal math is computed entirely within your browser using the HTML5 Canvas API — both in the Chrome extension and on the online tool at erasio.io.
-The processing algorithm uses pre-computed alpha maps (small PNG calibration files bundled with the extension and the website) plus standard reverse alpha blending: a purely mathematical, local operation.
-Your images are never sent to our servers or to any third-party service.
-When you are signed in, the only network call associated with processing an image is a credit-charge request, which carries only your authentication token — no image data, no file name, no thumbnail.
+All watermark-removal math is computed entirely within your browser — both in the Chrome extension and on the online tool at erasio.io.
+Images are processed with the HTML5 Canvas API; videos are processed frame-by-frame in-browser using the HTML5 <video>, Canvas, and MediaRecorder / WebCodecs APIs, and then re-encoded locally back into a downloadable video file.
+In both cases the algorithm uses pre-computed alpha maps (small PNG calibration files bundled with the extension and the website) plus standard reverse alpha blending: a purely mathematical, local operation.
+Your images and videos are never sent to our servers or to any third-party service.
+When you are signed in, the only network call associated with processing a file is a credit-charge request, which carries only your authentication token — no image or video data, no frames, no file name, no thumbnail.

 4. How the Extension Talks to Your Account